danbz/aesthetic-programming/2-HavingFun/Readme.md

     - Type `print(width);` and then press enter
     - Then type `console.log(width, height);` and then press enter

-You should notice from the responses of the console area (see Figure 2.2), where it responds with the actual width in pixel unit (500) with you type the functions `print()`.
-Additionally, if you use `console.log()`, which is the equivalent of print in JavaScript (not a p5.js function), the responses should respond with two numbers 500 and 600.
-So what did you just ask the program is to give you the values of the width and height of the canvas.
-The program can understand these two names 'width' and 'height'.
-They are the pre-set names in p5.js in which you can use specifically for the canvas' dimension.
+You should notice from the responses of the console area (see Figure 2.2), where it responds with the actual width in pixel unit (500) when you type the functions `print(width)`.
+Additionally, if you use `console.log()`, which is the equivalent of print in JavaScript (not a p5.js function), the interface should respond with two numbers 500 and 600.
+With just two lines in the console area, you have asked the program to give you the values of the width and height of the canvas.
+The program can then understand these two names 'width' and 'height'.
+They are the pre-set names in p5.js in which you can use specifically for asking the canvas' dimension.

-The use of both width and height is called variables, which is another important concept in programming languages.

 ## 2.1.3 Variables

+In programming, the use of both width and height is called variables, which is another important concept in programming languages.

 - changes values
 - concept of storage